Age requirements in gymnastics: Reasons for age falsification

 According to many scientific and medical studies, as well as reports from ex-gymnasts, younger gymnasts may have psychological or physical advantages in elite gymnastics competition.

 Psychologically, younger gymnasts may be more fearless, and have less visceral appreciation for the potential for injury.
 They are therefore more likely to perform more dangerous, and more highly scored, routines with confidence and steadiness.
 Olympic medallist Nellie Kim told The New York Times that "Psychologically, I think they worry less".
 Daniela Silivaş, in her interview, commented, "You should know that I competed better at the age of 13 than at 17.
 I felt much better, physical [sic] and mentally."

 Physically, younger gymnasts, particularly those who have not yet gone through puberty, tend to be lighter, smaller, more pliable and flexible, which aids them in performing more complex skills and gives them a better strength-to-weight ratio.
 When a gymnast hits puberty, growth spurts and weight gain may affect her centre of gravity, causing mental and physical stress as she must adjust, and in some cases relearn, her moves to compensate.
-Smaller athletes have generally excelled in the more challenging acrobatic elements required by the evolving Code of Points after the 1960s.
+Smaller gymnasts have generally excelled in the more challenging acrobatic elements required by the evolving Code of Points after the 1960s.
 In addition, older gymnasts may be more prone to certain types of injuries caused by overuse of bones and muscles; younger gymnasts are less likely to have such problems, or more likely to be able to work through pain while injured.